Unleash/unleash/website/docs/contributing/general/ADR/domain-language.md

 * *Pending*

-A naming convention used to describe a change requests state.
-A pending change request is in one of these three states: `Draft | In review | Approved`
+A *pending* change request is one that has not yet been applied or discarded.
+In other words, it is in one of these three states:
+1. `Draft`
+2. `In review`
+3. `Approved`

 * *Closed*